-The policy of south plains college associate degree nursing program in the event that the student makes a medication error is as follows:
+The policy of South Plains College Associate Degree Nursing Program in the event that the student makes a medication error is as follow:

 - 1. The student must immediately inform his/her clinical instructor and the charge nurse of the medication error. - 2.
-The student must fill out an incident report for the Nurse Manager of the unit, course leader, and the Director of the Associate Degree Nursing Program. - 3.
-The student must submit a drug card on the medication in question to the Director of the Associate Degree Nursing Program. - 4.
+The student must fill out an incident report for the Nurse Manager of the unit, course leader, and the Director of the Associate Degree Program. - 3.
+The student must submit a drug card on the medication in question in question to the Director of the Associate Degree Program. - 4.
 The incident report and the drug card will become a part of the student's permanent record. - 5.
-At the discretion of the instructor and/or Director of the Associate Degree Nursing Program the error will be reviewed by the Admission/Academic Standards Committee.
+At the discretion of the instructor and/or Director of the Associate Degree Nursing Program the error will be reviewed by the Admissions/Academic Standards Committee.
 Mandatory review will occur after the third incident. - 6.
-If the student is demonstrating that they are not prepared or safe to give medications in the simulation lab or in any type of clinical setting, then they are given a mandatory time to spend in the lab practicing medication administration and could be required to complete pharmacology check off again in order to demonstrate competency and to meet the clinical learning objectives.
+If the student is demonstrating that they are note prepared or safe to give medications in the simulation lab or in any type of clinical setting, then they are given a mandatory time to spend in the lab practicing medication administration and could be required to complete pharmacology check off again in order to demonstrate competency and to meet the clinical learning objectives.